MichielDerhaeg/build-linux/README.md

 most important thing to note is that when this process ends, you'll end up with a kernel panic.
 PID 1 can never ever die or exit during the entire runtime of your system.
-A second and less important consequence of being PID 1 is when another process 'reparents' like when a process forks to the background PID 1 will become the parent process.
+A second and less important consequence of being PID 1 is when another process 'reparents' e.g. when a process forks to the background PID 1 will become the parent process.

 This implies that PID 1 has a special role to fill in our operating system.
 Namely that of starting everything, keeping everything running, and shutting everything down because it's the first and last process to live.

-% TODO better init intro
 This also makes this ``init`` process very suitable to start and manage services as is the case with the very common ``sysvinit`` and the more modern ``systemd``.
 But this isn't strictly necessary and some other process can cary